-If you are looking for a good family film for this long Thanksgiving weekend, the positive reviews keep coming in for the acclaimed documentary about Mr. Fred Rogers, “Won’t You Be My Neighbor?” and the film is now available on Amazon video.
+If you are looking for a good family film, the positive reviews keep coming in for the acclaimed documentary about Mr. Fred Rogers, “Won’t You Be My Neighbor?” and the film is now available on Amazon video.
 Earlier this month, in fact, the film was named the best documentary of 2018 at the Critics’ Choice Documentary Awards, held at Bric in Brooklyn, New York.

 The film charts the origins and rise of Mr. Fred Rogers and his groundbreaking children’s television show, “Mister Roger’s Neighborhood.”
 It is no understatement to say that Mr. Rogers cut a peculiar and wholly original path in television history.
 From his quiet schoolmasterly demeanor, to his use of puppets to discuss real-life events and political developments with the youngest of viewers, Rogers remains unique.
 He tried out new formats and, wearing his trademark cardigans, which he donned as he sang his trademark show song, invited America’s children and their families into his world as if it were their own.

 Directed by William Neville, this delightful, upbeat documentary teaches viewers all sorts of autobiographical details that shed light on this somewhat mysterious man.
 Fred Rogers was born into a wealthy Pittsburgh family and attended a private boys’ school; he swam nearly every day of his adult life and stayed within a pound of his ideal weight: this precision helps to explain how he kept at his show, Mr. Roger’s Neighborhood, week after week from 1968 to 2001 for over 900 episodes—912 to be exact.
 Rogers also had a keen if restrained sense of humor, as when he mimeographed a photo of his techie’s hindquarters and sent it to him in the mail.